-The figure that we have given is a general guide to costs for renewing a lease, but we are not able to advice on a more accurate figure in the absence of comprehensive investigations.
-Do not use this information in tribunal or court proceedings.
-There are no doubt other concerns that need to be taken into account and you obviously want to be as accurate as possible in your negotiations.
-Please do not move forward placing reliance on this information without first seeking the advice of a professional.
+The figure that we have given is a general guide to costs for extending a lease, but we are not able to provide a more accurate figure in the absence of detailed due diligence.
+You should not use this information in a Notice of Claim or as an informal offer.
+There are no doubt additional issues that need to be considered and clearly you want to be as accurate as possible in your negotiations.
+Neither should you move forward based on this information without first seeking the advice of a professional.

 My step-mother purchased her house in Rhuddlan 7 years past.
 She has since got married, divorced and is now remarried.
 She wishes to market the property in a couple of months.
 I think she will just be requested to provide a copy of the marriage certificates to the conveyancer but she is anxious it could frustrate the house move.
 Should she appoint a solicitor to update the Land Registry details for the property?

 The is no need to bring up to date the register providing you have the evidence needed to demonstrate how the change of name has come about.